-In the last year, I’ve started from scratch writing Verilog for hardware design.
+In the last year, I’ve started from scratch writing SystemVerilog for hardware design.
 Coming from a software background where I was mainly using C/C++ and Python, it has been interesting to experience the contrasting philosophy and mindset associated with using a language to describe hardware circuits.
-Much of this is because Verilog provides little abstraction of hardware structures, and only through disciplined/idiomatic use, can efficient designs be implemented.
+Much of this is because SystemVerilog provides little abstraction of hardware structures, and only through disciplined/idiomatic use, can efficient designs be implemented.
 A compounding issue is that complex hardware designs rely on a complex ecosystem of proprietary tooling.

-As I see it, there are three aspects to writing synthesizable Verilog code: the particular features of the language to use, the style and idioms employed in using those features, and the tooling support for a design.
+As I see it, there are three aspects to writing synthesizable SystemVerilog code: the particular features of the language to use, the style and idioms employed in using those features, and the tooling support for a design.
+Good coding style can help achieve better results in synthesis and simulation, as well as producing code that contains less errors and is understandable, reusable, and easily modifiable.
+Many of the observations in this note relate to coding style.
+The next sections give some context around the use of SystemVerilog in digital design, or you can skip ahead to the guidance.

-The language
+The SystemVerilog language

-A subset of Verilog is used for specifying synthesizable circuits.
-Verilog (which subsumed SystemVerilog as of the 2009 standardisation) is a unified language, serving distinct purposes of modern hardware design.
-These are:
+SystemVerilog (which subsumed Verilog as of the 2009 standardisation) is a unified language, serving distinct purposes of modern hardware design.
+These can be enumerated as:

-• circuit design/specification at different levels of abstraction:
+• Circuit design/specification at different levels of abstraction:

-• behavioural
+• Behavioural.

-• structural/register-transfer level (RTL)
+• Structural/register-transfer level (RTL).

-• gate
+• Gate.

-• switch/transistor;
+• Switch/transistor.

-• specification of formal properties; and
+• Specification of formal properties.

-• specification of functional coverage.
+• Specification of functional coverage.

-The language provides specific features to serve each of these purposes.
-For hardware synthesis, each level of abstraction uses a different language subset, generally with fewer features at lower levels.
-Behavioural design uses the procedural features of Verilog (with little regard for the structural realisation of the circuit).
+SystemVerilog provides specific features to serve each of these purposes.
+For circuit specification, each level of abstraction uses a different language subset, generally with fewer features at lower levels.
+Behavioural design uses the procedural features of SystemVerilog (with little regard for the structural realisation of the circuit).
 RTL design specifies a circuit in terms of data flow through registers and logical operations.
 Gate- and switch-level design use only primitive operations.
 Typical modern hardware design uses a mix of register-transfer- and gate-level design.

-It is interesting to note however that the specification of Verilog does not specify which features are synthesizable; that depends on the tooling used.
+It is interesting to note that the SystemVerilog specification does not specify which features are synthesizable; that depends on the tooling used.

 Tooling

-There is a variety of standard tooling that is used with Verilog, and indeed other hardware description languages (HDLs).
+There is a variety of standard tooling that is used with SystemVerilog, and indeed other hardware description languages (HDLs).
 This includes simulation, formal analysis/model checking, formal equivalence checking, coverage analysis, synthesis and physical layout, known collectively as electronic design automation tools (EDA).
-Since standard EDA tooling is developed and maintained as proprietary and closed-source software by companies like Cadence, Synopsis and Mentor, the tooling options are multiplied.
+Since standard EDA tooling is developed and maintained as proprietary and closed-source software by companies like Cadence, Synopsys and Mentor, the tooling options are multiplied.

 In contrast with the open-source software ecosystems of programming languages (for example), closed-source EDA tools do not benefit from the scale and momentum of open projects, in the way that conventional software languages do, with a one (or perhaps two) compilers and associated tooling such as debuggers and program analysers.
-Such a fragmented ecosystem inevitably has a larger variability in precisely how features of the Verilog language are implemented and which features are not supported, particularly since there is no standard synthesizable subset.
-Consequently, engineers using Verilog/HDLs with proprietary EDA tools do so conservatively, sticking to a lowest common denominator of the language features (within their chosen synthesizable subset), to ensure compatibility and good results.
+Such a fragmented ecosystem inevitably has a larger variability in precisely how features of SystemVerilog language are implemented and which features are not supported, particularly since there is no standard synthesizable subset.
+Consequently, engineers using SystemVerilog/HDLs with proprietary EDA tools do so conservatively, sticking to a lowest common denominator of the language features (within their chosen synthesizable subset), to ensure compatibility and good results.

 Overview